hi-sushanta/All_Blog/clj80v2z2000j0al24erx7eoz.md

 ## Building A Linear Regression Model

-I know you are bored! but trust me it’s a field it’s more theory and math that need to understand otherwise you suffer long run!
+I know you are bored!
+But trust me it’s a field that’s more theory and math that needs to be understood otherwise you suffer long run!

-In this section, I build a [linear regression model](https://hiwhy.io/neural-network-regression-in-tensorflow-deep-learning/), my goal is not to build a model, but also to introduce which thing what do, this way you understand more clearly.
+In this section, I build a [linear regression model](https://hiwhy.io/neural-network-regression-in-tensorflow-guide), My goal is to build a model and introduce which thing what do, this way you understand more clearly.

 Note 🔥: When don’t understand something **‘read again’** or it’s like confusing read other people's work, watch other people's videos then come back **{ Never skip… }** It’s not watching a movie it’s a learning time.
 If you don’t enjoy learning that means you are not like in this field.

-Let’s import require library need solve the regression problem!
+Let’s import required library need solve the regression problem!

+# Progress

 Note 🔥: I am using Google Colab so PyTorch is already installed , when someone uses a local computer that time requires installing this library on your computer!
 Here is a step you follow to install PyTorch.